 Careers Education and Guidance

-‘Building confidence, encouraging aspiration’
+‘build confidence, encourage aspiration’

 Schools have a critical role to play in preparing students for the next stage of their education.
 At St Columba’s Catholic Boys’ School students (and parents) are given careful careers education and guidance.
-Our aim is to help students build confidence, develop high aspirations and consider a broad range of careers which will allow them to reach their full potential.

 For students who have special educational needs or disabilities, we prepare them for independence, or supported independence and equip them for further study.

 Students will be involved in a wide range of practical activities throughout the year which will inspire and inform them about subject choices and the wide range of options available to them post-16 and beyond.
 This will include visits to and from apprenticeships, technical routes, sixth form colleges, further education colleges, universities and employment.